Andrew's Gift

 Andrew’s Gift has been using Educational Improvement Tax Credit program funds to enhance autism support programs through our Literacy Project to public school systems within Dauphin, Cumberland, and Perry counties.
 These grants provide funding to purchase curricular resources and technological tools for the classroom to enable staff to deliver evidence-based instruction and to capture student motivation.
 This project provides opportunities for public educational systems to further the development of literacy-focused programs for some of our most challenged and vulnerable students.
 We partner with the classroom staff to focus on student improvement in the core competencies of reading, writing, and spelling.

-Since the 2016-17 school year, our Literacy Project has proudly partnered with
+Since the start of the project in the 2016-17 school year, we have partnered with

 This is just another way we’re enriching the lives of those living with autism.